mposolda/keycloak-freeipa-docker/README.md

 docker start -ai keycloak-freeipa-server-container
 ```

-The startup will be quite fast as FreeIPA and Keycloak are already finished now.
+The startup will be quite fast as FreeIPA and Keycloak setup are already finished now.